nnluukhtn/luxurify/README.md

 - We also integrate with real data from WatchSignal to get watch data by reference number.
 Endpoint is at https://luxurify.herokuapp.com/watch_signals/watch/reference_number/:reference_number

+### OpenSea Integration

+- All NFTs and Auctions can be found at https://testnets.opensea.io/assets/luxurify-5e3h1nrawv

+### Infura

+- We use Infura to provide instant access over HTTPS and WebSockets to the Ethereum and IPFS networks

+### Pinatra

+- We also use Pinatra to upload and manage files on IPFS

 ## TODO List

 - Escrow auction to support 3rd service verify the watch before approve the buy/sell watch order.